Shareholder activism

 Shareholder activism is a form of activism in which shareholders use equity stakes in a corporation to put pressure on its management.
 A fairly small stake (less than 10% of outstanding shares) may be enough to launch a successful campaign.
 In comparison, a full takeover bid is a much more costly and difficult undertaking.
 The goals of shareholder activism range from financial (increase of shareholder value through changes in corporate policy, cost cutting, etc.) to non-financial (disinvestment from particular countries, etc.).
 Shareholder activists can address self-dealing by corporate insiders, although large stockholders can also engage in self-dealing to themselves at the expense of smaller minority shareholders.

 Shareholder activism can take any of several forms: proxy battles, publicity campaigns, shareholder resolutions, litigation, and negotiations with management.
 Daniel Loeb, head of Third Point Management, is notable for his use of sharply written letters directed towards the CEOs of his target companies.

 Activism may help to address the principal-agent problem where the agents (management) do not adequately respond to the wishes of the principals (investors) of publicly traded companies.
 In the 2010s, investments in the activist asset class grew, with activists receiving coverage by the media and positive attention from investors.
-Activists have typically engaged in adversarial campaigns, but have also in some cases been able to acquire board seats with a formal proxy context.
+Activists in some cases been able to acquire board seats with a formal proxy context.

-Shareholder activists are making their mark on mergers and acquisitions as well – a 2015 survey of corporate development leaders found that 60% of respondents saw shareholder activism affecting transaction activity in their industry.
-Increasingly, however, the non-financial form of shareholder activism is affecting companies in a range of sectors.
-Shareholders, often with a comparatively small stake in a company, are seeking to influence the company's environmental and social performance.
+Shareholder activists are influencing mergers and acquisitions.
+A 2015 survey of corporate development leaders found that 60% of respondents saw shareholder activism affecting transaction activity in their industry.
+Increasingly, non-financial forms of shareholder activism affect companies in a range of sectors.
+Shareholders, often with a comparatively small stake in a company, often seek to influence the company's environmental and social performance.
+Other forms of activist campaigns include influencing divestitures, with results from Fortune 500 companies, between 2007 and 2015, suggesting these are often more successful in terms of increasing shareholder value than management led divestitures.